Meeeee12334545/e-flow/README.md

 ### Streamlit Cloud Deployment
 1. Add the credentials to Streamlit Cloud secrets.
 2. Deploy the repo and point it at `m2m-downloader/streamlit_app.py`.
+3. Streamlit Cloud currently lacks several system libraries (`libnspr4`, `libnss3`, `libatk-1.0`, `libatk-bridge-2.0`) required by Playwright’s Chromium build.
+Run the scraper on infrastructure where you can install those packages, or integrate with a managed browser service.
-3. The app will install Chromium on first launch; subsequent runs reuse the cached bundle.
+4. The app installs Chromium on first launch; subsequent runs reuse the cached bundle.
-4. Trigger downloads via the "Fetch latest readings" button whenever fresh data is required.
+5. Trigger downloads via the "Fetch latest readings" button whenever fresh data is required.